 5) End your day by reflecting on the events of your day; what happened and how you reacted to it.
 Judge yourself by the fruit that you are producing, of the spirit and of the flesh.
 Be honest with yourself.
 Use that as your score card AND your road map toward Godliness.

+How many fruit of the spirit are you showing in your daily walk with God?
 I know how difficult it is to take this time out and be brutally honest with yourself, reflecting on your faults.
 Make sure you also reflect on your victories.
 I struggle with all of this as much as anyone.
 But the advantages greatly outweigh the disadvantages so it is very much worth your time and effort.

 If your focus is on God and you are following Christ as your leader, then your spiritual roots are growing deeper in the Lord every day.
 Continue growing and nurturing that spiritual tree of life inside you and soon you will see the Fruit of the Spirit developing and blossoming in your life.
 God will see it is good, and He will bless you for it.